Some special solutions to the Hyperbolic NLS equation: Conclusions

 \section{Conclusions}

 In this study a class of special solutions to the hyperbolic NLS equation \eqref{eq:hNLS} have been investigated.
-In particular, bi-periodic standing waves are obtained numerically using the iterative Petviashvili scheme \cite{Petviashvili1976, Pelinovsky2004, Lakoba2007}.
+In particular, bi-periodic standing waves are obtained numerically using the iterative \textsc{Petviashvili} scheme \cite{Petviashvili1976, Pelinovsky2004, Lakoba2007}.
 Non-trivial wave patterns are revealed by varying the computational domain $\Omega$ and the frequency $\omega$ of the standing wave.
 These are described by means of symbolic dynamics and the language of substitutions.
-For given value of $\omega$, the patterns associated to different domains $\Omega$ have in common the same substitution rule $\sigma$.
-The dynamics of a perturbed standing wave is also numerically investigated by means a highly acccurate Fourier solver in the reduced state space $S$ spanned by the first three dominant KL eigenmodes.
+For given value of $\omega\,$, the patterns associated to different domains $\Omega$ have in common the same substitution rule $\sigma\,$.
+The dynamics of a perturbed standing wave is also numerically investigated by means a highly accurate \textsc{Fourier} solver in the reduced state space $S$ spanned by the first three dominant KL eigenmodes.
 The trajectory in $S$ lies approximately on a cylindrical manifold and in physical space the wave pattern appears to vary both in space and time.
 The discrete symbolic construction is the first step for developing a whole theory of description of periodic patterns of the \acf{hNLS} equations.
 The theoretical explanation of steady and unsteady wave patterns via coding remains a major challenge and also a perspective opened by this study.
+The main novelty of our study consists in an attempt to interpret the spatial patterns using the tools from the combinatorics.
+These ideas are applied to a fundamentally nonlinear and practically important PDE.
+The nonlinearity is embraced in its full complexity without any simplifying assumptions.